asobti/kube-monkey/docs/getting-started.md

     kube-monkey/mtbf: "2"
 ```

-That reads as: this app is in, call it `monkey-victim`, and expect to lose a pod roughly
+That reads as: this app is in, call it `monkey-victim`, and expect to lose a pod on about
-every second weekday.
+one run day in two.
+Run days are weekdays unless you change `run_days`.

 The labels go on the app's own `metadata.labels`.
 See [Opting in to chaos](opting-in.md)
 for the full set, including the kill modes that let you take out more than one pod.